Kimchuls/hyrise/README.md

 # Conclusion

-In this paper, we present HyriseVector, a generalized vector database that matches the performance of specialized vector databases in search, index construction, and index size.
-More importantly, HyriseVector improves the performance of existing generalized vector databases by one to two orders of magnitude.
+We systematically investigated the performance issues in generalized vector databases and identified a collection of root causes for these issues.
+Based on our findings, we developed a new generalized vector database, named HyriseVector, which matches the performance of specialized vector databases in search, index construction, and index size.
+More importantly, HyriseVector improves the performance of existing generalized vector databases by an order of magnitude of one to two.